Word has it that Malaysia’s Ipoh makes the best hor fun, kway tiao and tau gay (bean sprouts) due to its karst limestone mountain mineral water.

 The strength of their Ipoh Horfun ($5) was in the chicken meat, poached well so that it was both tender and flavourful – plus it was a little on the cold side which some may just like.

 I only wished that the base could have been saucier, though the owners say that Singaporean customers generally did prefer something that is more “zhong kou wei” (heavier in flavours).
-So you can like them know if you prefer slightly more sauce before hand.
+So you can let them know if you prefer slightly more sauce before hand.

 Lou Yau 老友